GliderGeek/PySoar/readme.md

 This chapter explains how to create a pysoar executable

 Note: it is important to use the system python3.6
-- running inside virtualenv causes PyInstaller issues
+- running inside virtualenv causes wxpython issues
 - running python3.7 causes PyInstaller issues

 ### Patch pygeodesy